BaelorSwift/nodejs-library/README.md

 ## Introduction
   baelorjs is a simple node.js libary for the [Baelor API](https://baelor.io).

+ * To obtain an API key, [npm install baelorjs](#installation) and run the [Create a new API user](#create-a-new-api-user) example*

   Below is a simple example which shows it fetching a list of albums.
 ```javascript
 var Baelor = require('baelorjs'); // Include the node libary
 var client = new Baelor({ // Create a new client